 A GPwER is a GP who undertakes a role that is beyond the scope of GP training and the MRCGP.
 This role is in addition to their core general practice and requires further training.
 This framework does not preclude GPs from developing a range of interests within core general practice.

 RCGP guide to GP clinical extended roles

-The RCGP Guide to GP Clinical Extended Roles has been developed by the RCGP to help GPs demonstrate competence in extended scopes of clinical practice.
-It is relevant to all clinical specialisms and employers and service commissioners are encouraged to refer to this document.
+The RCGP guide to GP clinical extended roles has been developed by the RCGP.
+It's to help GPs demonstrate competence in extended scopes of clinical practice.
+It is relevant to all clinical specialisms.
+Employers and service commissioners are encouraged to refer to this document.
 Due to local service variation, GPs planning to deliver a service as a GPwER are advised to establish requirements with the relevant employer and service commissioner.

 If you are an RCGP member, you may wish to use our mentoring platform to connect with others with an interest or experience in your chosen extended role area.

 If you have questions about GP extended roles, please contact email@example.com